gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [userguide](userguide/more_about_tasks.html#sec:meta_inf_normalization) for further information.
 Note that this API is incubating and will likely change in future releases as support is expanded for normalizing properties files outside of `META-INF`.

+## Improvements for plugin authors

+### Injectable `ArchiveOperations` service

+Previously, it was only possible to create a `FileTree` for a ZIP or TAR archive by using the APIs provided by a `Project`.
+However, a `Project` object is not always available.

+The new `ArchiveOperations` service has [zipTree()](javadoc/org/gradle/api/file/ArchiveOperations.html#zipTree-java.lang.Object-) and [tarTree()](javadoc/org/gradle/api/file/ArchiveOperations.html#tarTree-java.lang.Object-) methods for creating read-only `FileTree` instances respectively for ZIP and TAR archives.

+See the [user manual](userguide/custom_gradle_types.html#service_injection) for how to inject services and the [`ArchiveOperations`](javadoc/org/gradle/api/file/ArchiveOperations.html) api documentation for more details and examples.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.